kojcinemir/lazywm/README.md

 > [!NOTE]
 >
 > This repository is strictly for LazyWM releases and the project webpage.
 The source code remains private while I continue to refine the project.
 At the encouragement of some colleagues, I am sharing the public releases here in the meantime.
-Thank you for your understanding.

 LazyWM is a fast, keyboard-driven tiling window manager for Windows 11 / 10.
 It